ericclack/django-react-proto/README.md

-# python-getting-started
+# django-react-proto

-A barebones Python app, which can easily be deployed to Heroku.
+A barebones Django + React app, e.g. for Single Page Applications, which can easily be deployed to Heroku.

-This application supports the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.
+## Set up

+We use `pip` to install Python things and `npm` to install JS things.

+First create/activate a virtualenv:

+    virtualenv VENV # If you've not already done this source VENV/bin/activate

+Now install:

+    pip install -r requirements.txt
+    npm install

+## To Do

+1. Improve styling a bit of homepage
+1. Add tests
+1. Add another page, with React Router?
+1. Make `import` work in client-side JS? http://stackoverflow.com/questions/31593694/do-i-need-require-js-when-i-use-babel

+## Stuff from Heroku...

 ## Running Locally